Baylor vs. Kansas NCAA Football Odds, Plays and Insights | September 18, 2021

 Baylor vs. Kansas College Football Odds, Plays and Insights

-The Baylor Bears (2-0, Big 12) visit the Kansas Jayhawks (1-1, Big 12) on Saturday, September 18, 2021 in matchup between Big 12 foes at David Booth Memorial Stadium.
-Kansas is a 17-point underdog.
-The point total is set at 50 for the contest.
+Oddsmakers heavily favor the Baylor Bears (2-0, 0-0 Big 12) when they visit the Kansas Jayhawks (1-1, 0-0 Big 12) on Saturday, September 18, 2021 in a matchup between Big 12 opponents at David Booth Memorial Stadium.
+Baylor is favored by 18 points.
+The over/under for the contest is set at 49.5.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.